-Feedback- For on/off control press the left button for FEEDBACK calibration.
+Feedback-For on/off control press the left button for FEEDBACK calibration.
 For monitoring press SELECT.

-This will allow you to select the first calibration point to be used, either 0% or 100%.
-Push the left button to select 100% and the right button to select 0%.
-For monitoring only, the next display instructs you to set the valve or monitored piece of equipment in either the 0 or 100% location, depending on the first calibration point chosen.
+This will allow you to select the first calibration point to be used, either open or closed.
+Push the left button to select open and the right button to select closed.
+For monitoring only, the next display instructs you to set the valve or monitored piece of equipment in either the open or closed location, depending on the first calibration point chosen.
 Once set in position, use the left button to toggle the recording position to MARKED.
 MARKED indicates that the location has been recorded; UNMARKED indicates that position has not been recorded.
-After the first calibration point).
-Use the left button to toggle the recording position of the first calibration point).
-Use the left button to toggle the recording position to the APPLY menu.
+After the first position has been MARKED press NEXT to select the second calibration point (it will be the opposite of the first calibration point).
+Use the left button to toggle the recording position to MARKED.
+Press NEXT to enter the APPLY menu.
 Select YES to apply the changes.
 When prompted press NEXT to return to the CALIBRATE menu.